Why are dogs afraid of fireworks?

 As you probably already know dogs hear better than humans.
 A lot better.
 And the loud sounds, especially during fireworks are the most common trigger for fearful behavior in dogs.
 It can cause fearful shaking, nervous behavior, walking from side to side in the room, hiding in our arms or under furniture or howling.

 There are a lot of factors what can cause higher or lower sensitivity for noises in dogs such as genes, breed, hormones, age or socialization during the life.

 How to comfort your dog during fireworks?

-1. Stay indoors or get away from it all
+1. Stay indoors

 Have a happy & safe Fourth of July!